This post delves more into Big Band Beat, a show that recently made the list of The Gaijin Ghost’s Five Favorite Rides & Shows at Tokyo DisneySea.

 Inside the Broadway Music Theatre, there is a pre-show announcement over the intercom system, in English and Japanese, asking guests to refrain from taking pictures of any kind.
 You can also sometimes see Cast Members carrying placards up and down the aisles with the same message.

-Having scouted the show a few times in its efforts to achieve total conquest of TDR, The Gaijin Ghost is now well-acquainted with this procedure.
+Having scouted the show a few times in an effort to achieve total conquest of TDR, The Gaijin Ghost is now well-acquainted with this procedure.

 Those were the conditions under which this picture was taken.
 Exhibit A is the sole picture of Big Band Beat, the actual stage show, that this website has in its file of original photo content ...